Courtesy of the CU BOOKSTORE

 TRANSFER TO THE OTHER TEAM: Only the first player to ring in and be acknowledged may answer a Toss-up question.
 If, after a reasonable length of time, that player has failed to answer correctly, the opposing team will be offered an opportunity to answer.
 The Moderator will ask that team, "Can you take it, (team name)", at which time, team members have the option of ringing in and answering normally.

 A 5 POINT PENALTY will be assessed for incorrect answers on early ring-ins.
 A player may ring in to signify readiness to answer a question prior to the conclusion of the reading of that question (indeed players are encouraged to do so).
-However, if the question is answered incorrectly, the player's team will be assessed a 5 point penalty and the entire question will be repeated for the opposing team.
+However, if the question is answered incorrectly, the player's team will be assessed a 5 point penalty and the remainder of the question will be presented to the opposing team.

 A BONUS QUESTION will be directed to a team as the result of a member of that team correctly answering a Toss-up question.
 Bonus questions may have one or more parts; the moderator will indicate the number of parts and point value.
 Team members may confer on Bonus questions, and need not activate the buzzer before answering.